Code-Institute-Submissions/DentalCare/README.md

 3. Want to be able to view the site across multiple devices e.g. while not at home on desktop or laptop.
 4. Like to review any existing customer feedback.
 5. Want to contact dental care for any business related enquiries.

+### As an admin user I would:

+1. Want the site to address the business goals.
+2. Need to easily redevelop the site should any individual section need updating.
+3. Code that was easy to read and understand.
+3. Be able to share the repository for collaborative purposes.

 ### Design Choices